antoinepirlot/Satunes/README-en.md

 9) I recommand you to deactvate unknown app installation for the app from where you install the app.
 10) Enjoy you music freely and passion :D

+If you like the app and want to support me click [here](https://fr.tipeee.com/antoinepirlot).

 To activate Android Auto you can find instructions [here](#050-beta)

 # UPDATES